 Imagine yourself learning a new language.
 You have to associate vocabulary within a certain context.
 The same line of reason happens within the parrot’s brain.
 If you repeat words when directly engaging with them, they will learn the sounds that appeal to them.

-So basically, try to use words in context when talking and asking questions of the bird.
+So basically, try to use words in context when talking and asking questions about the bird.
 For instance:

 – Do you want a drink of water?
 (Point to the water)